How To Sit In A Kneeling Chair.

 When the ergonomic kneeling chair first came into existence, it was a game-changer.
-Until this type of ergonomic stool was introduced in the '70s, the chair industry had stayed pretty much the same.
+Until this type of ergonomic kneeling desk chair was introduced in the '70s, the chair industry had stayed pretty much the same.
 It can easily be considered the most radical chair design of the 20th century... we'd go so far to say ever since the invention of the throne itself...bow down.

-The kneeling chair was first exported to America in the 1980s from Norway, and over the last number of decades, kneeling chair has slowly become more recognized in American culture.
+The ergonomic kneeling chair was first exported to America in the 1980s from Norway, and over the last number of decades, kneeling chair has slowly become more recognized in American culture.
 The operative word here is "slowly."

-The justification of the balance kneeling chairs (like the Austin and Amsterdam) lies in it solving the problem of stress on the lower back (the flattening or even rounding of the natural lumbar curve).
+The justification of the balance kneeling chairs (like our Sleekform Austin and Amsterdam) lies in it solving the problem of stress on the lower back (the flattening or even rounding of the natural lumbar curve).
 This is caused mainly by sitting in a conventional right-angle chair.
-By dropping the legs our thighs are placed at an oblique angle in relation to our spines (somewhere between 120-125 degrees), the muscular work makes sitting upright feel almost effortless.
+By dropping the legs, our thighs are placed at an oblique angle in relation to our spines (somewhere between 120-125 degrees), the muscular work makes sitting upright feel almost effortless.
 This opens up the possibility of getting rid of the chair back.

-The observation that led to the kneeling chair is that muscular effort is evenly balanced front to back and top to bottom of the torso when the legs are at an oblique, not a right angle to the spine.
+The observation that led to the ergonomic kneeling chair is that muscular effort is evenly balanced front to back and top to bottom of the torso when the legs are at an oblique, not a right angle to the spine.